achanel/push_swap/README.md

 - [x] Mandatory part

+Push_swap is an algorithm project of the common core in 42 school.
+There is 2 stacks named `a` and `b`, and the goal is to sort in ascending order numbers into stack a with a limited set of operations :

 # Operationals

 * sa (swap a): Swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements.